shakibaRafiee/Coursera_Capstone/Report/Report.md

 The data cleaning process was then concluded with combinging all the information into a single dataframe (Fig3).

 <img src="../Images/FinalDF.png" height = 200>
-<em>Fig.3 Examples of Industry Scores for top neighbourhoods based on avaiable industry_related venues</em>
+<em>Fig.3 Examples of the final data frame</em>

 ## Machine Learnings (Kmeans)
 The goal of this project was to find nieghbourhoods with best accesibility to health-related amenities.
 Data clutering tecniques are very usefull in recomendation systems when the data is not labled.
 Therefore, here to find similar nieghbourhoods, the Kmeans method was used.

+### Elbow Method
+In order to find the ideal number of cluster for our Kmeans, the elbow method was used.

 # Results